Sitecore-ESearch/ESearch/README.md

 |Selector Size|Number of the page selector links displayed on both sides of a center link.|

 ### Facet Filter
-The facet filter component shows the number of search results in a specific field.
+The Facet Filter component shows the number of search results in a specific field.

 ![](img/Component_FacetFilter.png)